davewadestein/YUU-Spring-2025-Prework/README.md

 * dave@developintelligence.com
 * PLEASE NOTE: I do not have any access or visibility to BrightSpace.
 So please reach out to your YU program manager with any issues that occur on that platform.

+## Things to keep in mind to get better at coding...
+* when you have a working solution, thing of another way to do it

 # WELCOME!
 * cameras on as much as possible, please (better for you, better for me)